The Plot

 A black-and-white photo of a man and woman outdoors, both wearing dark jackets.
 The man has glasses and shoulder-length hair, looking downward.
 The woman, with long hair and sunglasses, appears to be showing something on a device they are both looking at.
 In the background, there are buildings and chimneys.

-The adrenaline of a product coming together from nothing is the closest thing I know to being down 2 points with 15 seconds on the clock, your favorite singer playing your favorite song, the plane landing in a city you've never seen.
-That's it for me.
-I think about products the same way I think about photographs: you don't manufacture meaning, you frame it.
-That's craft.
-Not building everything but choosing what matters.
+The adrenaline of a product coming together from nothing feels like being down 2 points with 15 seconds on the clock: the stakes are real, the path is unclear, and every decision matters.
+I think about products the same way I think about photographs: the craft is not building everything, but choosing what matters.

 The Throughline